-Do you know the IP Address of your Router or where to find it?
+The Router which creates your Home WiFi Network is identified by its own unique IP Address.
 You will find below the steps to Find Router IP Address in Windows 10.

-Find Router IP Address in Windows 10
+Find Router IP Address in Win

-Where To Find Router IP Address
+1. Find Default Router IP Address

-Steps to Find Router IP Address in Windows 10
+2. Find Router IP Address in Windows 10

-Follow the steps below to find Router IP address in Windows 10.
+If you are using a Windows Laptop or Desktop computer, you can follow the steps below to find Router IP address in Windows 10.

-4. On the next screen, scroll down to details of your active network (Ethernet or Wireless) and you will see the IP Address of your Router listed next to “Default gateway:”.
+2. On the next screen, scroll down to details of your active network (Ethernet or Wireless) and you will see the IP Address of your Router listed next to “Default gateway:”.